platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

  - [Solr](add-services/solr/_index.md#solr-6-and-later) (multiple cores)
  - [Vault KMS](add-services/vault/_index.md#multiple-endpoints-example) (multiple permissions)

- You can add as many relationships as you want to your app configuration:
+ You can add as many relationships as you want to your app configuration, using both default and explicit endpoints according to your needs:

 ```yaml {configFile="app"}
 {{< snippet>}}